mwouts/jupytext/README.md

 Our implementation for Jupyter notebooks as [Markdown](https://daringfireball.net/projects/markdown/syntax) or [R Markdown](https://rmarkdown.rstudio.com/authoring_quick_tour.html) documents is straightforward:
 - A YAML header contains the notebook metadata (Jupyter kernel, etc)
-- Markdown cells are inserted verbatim, and separated with two blank lines
+- Markdown cells are inserted verbatim and separated with two blank lines.
+When required (cells with metadata, cells that contain two blank lines or code blocks), Jupytext inserts explicit start and end region markers in the form of Markdown comments: `[region]: #` and `[endregion]: #`.
 - Code and raw cells start with triple backticks collated with cell language, and end with triple backticks.
-Cell metadata are not available in the Markdown format.
+Cell metadata are encoded in JSON format.
 The [code cell options](https://yihui.name/knitr/options/) in the R Markdown format are mapped to the corresponding Jupyter cell metadata options, when available.

 See how our `World population.ipynb` notebook in the [demo folder](https://github.com/mwouts/jupytext/tree/master/demo) is represented in [Markdown](https://github.com/mwouts/jupytext/blob/master/demo/World%20population.md) or [R Markdown](https://github.com/mwouts/jupytext/blob/master/demo/World%20population.Rmd).

-When editing Jupyter Markdown, you can split text into markdown cells by adding two blank lines at the point you want the text to split.
-This is the default rule, but you may want to modify the rule for the case of Markdown headers in text.
-By default, a single blank line followed by a Markdown header will not cause the cell to split, so the header will appear in the middle of a text cell.
-You may prefer to always split text cells at headers.
-If so, use the `split_at_heading` option.
+When you open a plain Markdown file in Jupytext, the Markdown text is rendered in Markdown cells.
+Cells breaks occur when the text contains two consecutive blank lines (or code cells).
+If you want to also split cells on Markdown headers, so that headers prefixed by one blank line appear at the top of a new cell, use the `split_at_heading` option.
 Set the option either on the command line, or by adding `"split_at_heading": true` to the jupytext section in the notebook metadata, or on Jupytext's content manager:

 ```python
 c.ContentsManager.split_at_heading = True
 ```

-This will cause jupytext to split markdown text cells at heading prefixed by one blank line, so the heading appears at the top of a new cell.
-Without this option, you would need two blank lines above the heading to cause the split.

 ### The `light` format for notebooks as scripts